 'Wall Street' Sequel Needs More Evil

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Here's our financial advisor Kenneth Turan.

-So let's hear it for fearless 94-year-old Eli Wallach, who makes eccentric chirping noises and reminisces about the crash of 1929, and some applause for Josh Brolin, an arrogant investment banker with an ego the size of Antarctica.
+KENNETH TURAN: So let's hear it for fearless 94-year-old Eli Wallach, who makes eccentric chirping noises and reminisces about the crash of 1929, and some applause for Josh Brolin, an arrogant investment banker with an ego the size of Antarctica.
 He's always looking for new hotshot traders to add to his team.

-Mr. JOSH BROLIN (Actor): (as Bretton James) The mentor-protÃÂ©gÃÂ© relationship is not emotional over anything.
+JOSH BROLIN: (as Bretton James) The mentor-protÃÂ©gÃÂ© relationship is not emotional over anything.
 And I thought you might be a good addition to the Churchill Schwartz team.
 Am I mistaken?

-Only one thing is sure: Without him "Wall Street: Money Never Sleeps" would be even more of a snooze than it already is.
+TURAN: Only one thing is sure: Without him "Wall Street: Money Never Sleeps" would be even more of a snooze than it already is.

-It's MORNING EDITION from NPR News.
-Im Steve Inskeep.
+INSKEEP: It's MORNING EDITION from NPR News.
+I'm Steve Inskeep.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.